 When it comes to lights, it’s best to look for ones that are energy efficient and that can hold LED light bulbs.
-For instance this Sleepy Sloth and Moon light from Disaster Designs (EU), made from polyresin would be a great pick.
-I’ve been using this ceramic cactus lamp (EU) that I still enjoy very much.
+For instance this Sleepy Sloth and Moon light from Disaster Designs (UK), made from polyresin would be a great pick.
+I’ve been using a ceramic cactus lamp from the same brand that I still enjoy very much.

 If you need a small light without a cable, it’s a good idea to search for one that can run on rechargeable batteries.
-The Smoko Boba Tea light (USA) is made from plastic, but it does run on AAA batteries.
+The Boba Tea light at Smoko (USA) is made from plastic, but it does run on AAA batteries.

 For home decorations it’s good to look for natural fabrics such as cotton, linen and bamboo.
 Even your cat can be eco-friendly by using this soft blanket made from natural fabrics by Want More Meows (USA).